 A wellness program can build a practice’s relationship with clients and help to set it apart from competitors large and small.
 Ideally, the wellness plan program should be sufficiently robust to integrate other product and service areas — to encourage clients to take advantage of all of a practice’s offerings.
 Consistent usage of the practice’s products and services builds relationships and loyalty.

-Similarly, a full-fledged wellness plan program should extend throughout the practice, allowing veterinarians to personalize plans to include grooming, boarding, specialty medicine, treatment plans, and much more.
+Similarly, a full-fledged wellness plan program should extend throughout the practice, allowing veterinarians to personalize plans to include grooming, boarding, specialty medicine, chronic illness plans, and much more.
 VCP has found that customizing add-on services to each pet can boost the value of a wellness plan program by 20%.

 Wellness plans are a potent tool to set up practices to succeed in a post-pandemic economy.
 With wellness plans, veterinarians can differentiate their practice to gain clients for life — and accomplish the overarching mission of providing quality care to more pet patients.